morrownr/USB-WiFi/README.md

 -----

 #### N600 - USB 2 - 2.4 GHz and 5 GHz (Dual Band) (WIFI 4)
 -----
 ##### ```chipset - Mediatek/Ralink rt5572 (Mediatek bought Ralink a few years ago)```
-Note: Some of the below adapters says "Kali Linux compatible" which seems to imply they only work with Kali but that is not the case.
-These adapters should work with any mainstream Linux distro that is currently supported by its maker.

 Amazon - $40 USD -[Panda Wireless PAU09 N600 Dual Band (2.4GHz and 5GHz) Wireless N USB Adapter](https://www.amazon.com/Panda-Wireless-PAU09-Adapter-Antennas/dp/B01LY35HGO) - I have read many positive comments from Linux users about this adapter.